Estimated reading time: 8 minutes

 With a flyer for a sale or promotion, make sure you get the audience’s attention as effectively as possible.
 Make the deal you’re offering bold and to the point.
 “20% Off Everything” is an eye-catching headline that will draw readers in to find out more.
 From there, use clear, direct language to tell people more, including start and end dates, any limitations and, of course, information about where they can find your business.

-Before you start to think about your product sheet’s layout, you’ll want to optimise the copy for maximum impact.
-It can be tempting to start with a snazzy design and then force your text to fit, but that’s putting the cart before the horse.
-Instead, draft a document that covers all you want to say – then simplify as much as possible.
+Educational and informational flyers require much more finesse, as you need to get your readers’ attention and then help them quickly digest your copy.
+To do that, clarity and brevity are your best friends.
+So, before you start to think about your product sheet’s layout, you’ll want to optimise the copy for maximum impact.
+It can be tempting to start with a snazzy design and then force your text to fit it, but that’s putting the cart before the horse.
+Instead, draft a document that covers everything you want to say – then simplify it as much as possible.

-Organise your information well.
+Set out your information well.
 Subheads, bullet lists and informational graphics help readers find and read what’s most important to them.

-Flyer design tips
+Business flyer design tips

 Consider two-sided printing.
 If you have more copy than you can comfortably fit on one side of a flyer, two-sided printing lets you get more from a single sheet of paper.
 This is especially useful for product sheets and informational flyers.

-- Keep it simple.
+Keep it simple.
 It can be tempting to overcomplicate your design.
 Use the same principles behind good flyer copy to guide your visual choices – blank space can be your friend.

-- Speaking of fonts: size matters.
+When it comes to font, size matters.
 Make sure that you don’t go below 10 points for body copy – you want everyone to be able to read what you have to say.

 Flyer distribution techniques

-You may also want to look into door-to-door options, where your team drops off flyers directly at the customer’s home or business.
+Street promotion costs more money, but it can get more flyers in front of more people… very quickly.
+Asking people to look at a piece of paper isn’t enough – instead, work with your staff on an engaging opening line to attract customer attention.
+You may also want to look into door-to-door options i.e. dropping off flyers directly at the customer’s home or business.
 This can be a very effective distribution channel for service businesses like landscapers, exterminators and home repair, because you’re reaching the potential audience right where they can be helped.